nrupatunga/nrupatunga.github.io/projects.md

 <br>

 ##**Global Image Descriptor - GIST**
-GIST is the low dimensional representation of an Image.
+GIST is the low dimensional representation of an image.
 It encodes the structural information of the image by dividing the image into blocks, thus providing a rough description of the image.
 The block diagram of how GIST is computed is shown below.